Periods & body dysmorphic disorder: How PMS impacts BDD

 Talk to your healthcare provider.

-If your period is triggering your BDD or it feels way more intense than normal, a convo with your doctor could open up some doors for you.
+If your period is triggering your BDD or it feels way more intense than normal, a convo with your health care provider could open up some doors for you.
 Hormonal birth control is a known way to regulate your cycle and could help stunt some of the symptoms you’ve been experiencing.

 Feel the feels.